-ORAU considers the establishment and preservation of a fair working environment for the employees as an important priority.
-Through establishing a fair, healthy, and safe work environment in which employees are respected and all relevant laws and regulations are complied with, the intent is to improve and increase employee performance, development, and commitment.
-The following rules of practice define the basic principles in establishing and preserving a fair working environment at ORAU.
+ORAU considers the establishment and maintenance of a fair working environment for its employees as one of its top priorities.
+The goal is to create a fair, respectful, healthy, and safe working environment in compliance with all relevant laws and regulations, with the aim of enhancing employee success, development, and commitment.
+The following principles of practice establish the fundamental principles for creating and maintaining a fair working environment at ORAU.

 - 1. ORAU practices are in accordance with all current laws and regulations concerning employment and working conditions.
 ORAU employees fulfill all legal requirements within the context of their activities, and act in accordance with legislation. - 2.
 ORAU human resources policies and practices ensure that all employment practices including recruitment, promotion-transfer-rotation, compensation, remuneration, social benefits, etc. are fair. - 3.
 ORAU is an equal opportunity employer.
-Any discrimination among employees within the organization based on language, race, color, gender, political opinion, creed, religion, sect, age, physical challenge and similar causes are not tolerated. - 4.
-No employee may demand any privilege based on a different gender, religion, language, or race; no one shall be privileged and be subject to special treatment.
+Any discrimination among employees within the organization based on language, race, colour, gender, political opinion, creed, religion, sect, age, physical challenge and similar causes are not tolerated. - 4.
+No employee may demand any privilege based on a different gender, religion, language, race, etc.; no one shall be privileged and be subject to special treatment.
 Giving or obtaining concessions because of differences in gender, religion, language, race, etc. is not accepted. - 5.
 ORAU will comply with all applicable employment laws.
-It will not employ children under the age of sixteen even if such conduct is legally permissible, unless such employment is part of a valid apprenticeship or work-study program. - 6.
-A positive and harmonious work environment is established within the ORAU to promote cooperation, and people with different creeds, beliefs, and opinions are enabled to work in harmony.
+It will not employ children under the age of sixteen even if such conduct is legally permissible, unless such employment is part of a valid apprenticeship or work-study program.

+- 6. A positive and harmonious work environment is established within the ORAU to promote cooperation, and people with different creeds, beliefs, and opinions are enabled to work in harmony.
 A healthy and safe physical working environment and conditions shall be established for all employees.
-Accidents or injuries on the job, and environmental and safety concerns, should be reported to the supervisor immediately.

-- 7. ORAU will also not utilize any forced or similar involuntary labor.
+Accidents or injuries on the job, and environmental and safety concerns, should be reported to the supervisor immediately. - 7.
+ORAU will also not utilize any forced or similar involuntary labour.
 ORAU is committed to wage and benefit levels that address the basic needs of its people in light of local conditions.
-ORAU will abide by all applicable laws related to limits on regular and overtime working hours and compensation. - Communications between individuals may not be violated by third persons. - Even if recorded legally, it is forbidden to give/distribute/obtain personal data illegally. - Personal information concerning personnel which are basis to and continuity of the employment relation may not be used outside their purpose and context or shared with third persons without the individual's consent. - Private and family lives of all employees are respected.
+ORAU abides by all applicable laws related to limits on regular and overtime working hours and compensation. - 8.
+Private lives and personal spaces of employees are respected. - Communications between individuals may not be violated by non-parties. - Even if recorded legally, it is forbidden to give/distribute/obtain personal data illegally. - Personal information concerning personnel which are basis to and continuity of the employment relation may not be used outside their purpose and context or shared with third persons without the individual's consent. - Private and family lives of all employees are respected.